-10.10.2 Violation of the Prohibition of Participation during Ineligibility
+10.12.3 Violation of the Prohibition of Participation During Ineligibility

-Where a Driver or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.10.1, the results of such participation shall be disqualified and the period of Ineligibility which was originally imposed shall start over again as of the date of the violation.
-The new period of Ineligibility may be reduced under Article 10.5.2 if the Driver or other Person establishes he or she bears No significant Fault or Negligence for violating the prohibition against participation.
-The determination of whether a Driver or other Person has violated the prohibition against participation, and whether a reduction under Article 10.5.2 is appropriate, shall be made by UIM.
+Where a Driver or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.12.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length up to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
+The new period of Ineligibility may be adjusted based on the Driver or other Person's degree of Fault and other circumstances of the case.
+The determination of whether a Driver or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the Anti-Doping Organization whose results management led to the imposition of the original period of Ineligibility.
+This decision may be appealed under Article 13.